callisto-lang/.github/profile/README.md

 # Callisto
-Callisto is a concatenative compiled programming language inspired by Forth and YSL-C3
+Callisto is a stack-safe concatenative compiled programming language

 It supports these compile targets:
 - x86 real mode